LearnWithTwoHeads/devops/03-web-servers/4-load-balancing.md

 }
 ```

-You can keep on defining these `server` blocks for the different hosts you want to reverse proxy to.
-By default, `nginx` will [round robin](https://www.nginx.com/resources/glossary/round-robin-load-balancing/#:~:text=What%20Is%20Round%2DRobin%20Load,to%20each%20server%20in%20turn.) the reverse proxying the different hosts.
+By default, `nginx` will [round robin](https://www.nginx.com/resources/glossary/round-robin-load-balancing/#:~:text=What%20Is%20Round%2DRobin%20Load,to%20each%20server%20in%20turn.) the requests it receives to the hosts specified in the `upstream backend` block.
 Basically, the first request into `nginx` will go to the first server you configure, second request will go to the second server you configure, so on and so forth.
+You can do some quick back of the envelope math to figure out what server the nth request will go to.

 There are actually a lot of different algorithms that you can use for load balancing requests to different servers.
 [These](https://www.nginx.com/faq/what-are-the-load-balancing-algorithms-supported/) are the different types of algorithms that you can use.